 Monday 1st April was not only April Fool’s day; it was also the day chosen by the British government to make the most drastic changes to the UK’s social security system in decades, throwing many poor people into even deeper poverty.
-People with disabilities were the hardest hit: as the attached article below shows, some will lose up to £23,000 over five years.
+People with disabilities were the hardest hit: as has been reported, some will lose up to £23,000 over five years.
 If the cuts had not been announced well in advance, many people may well have regarded them as no more than a pretty good April Fool’s joke, so damaging are they to poor families.

 The British government had, however, prepared for these cuts for some time.
 It followed a clever two-pronged strategy of alienating the middle class from much of the social security system while simultaneously creating a negative image of social security among the general public.